aws-neuron/aws-neuron-sdk/neuron-runtime/nrt-configurable-parameters.rst

 Shared Weights (NEURON_RT_MULTI_INSTANCE_SHARED_WEIGHTS)
 --------------------------------------------------------
-By default, Neuron Runtime will make copies of modle weights when loading the same instance of a model to multiple NeuronCores.
-Changing this default to a weight sharing mechanism is possible with Neuron Runtime 2.11 or higher by setting ``NEURON_RT_MULTI_INSTANCE_SHARED_WEIGHTS=TRUE``.
+By default, NeuronX Runtime will make copies of modle weights when loading the same instance of a model to multiple NeuronCores.
+Changing this default to a weight sharing mechanism is possible with NeuronX Runtime 2.11 or higher by setting ``NEURON_RT_MULTI_INSTANCE_SHARED_WEIGHTS=TRUE``.
 Use of this flag will allow for more models to be loaded by reducing the memory requirements, but will potentially come at a cost of throughput by forcing the execution across cores to compete for memory bandwidth.

 Note: the use of this flag requires the model to be loaded with the multi-instance feature (see :ref:`torch_core_placement_api`).